Welcome, we're here to help.

 Temple College developed and implemented an accelerated program in Emergency Medical Services (EMS) for veterans and service members with military medical experience.
 For more information about the Accelerated Emergency Services Program for Veterans, please contact Jeff Fritz at 254-298-8563 or firstname.lastname@example.org.

 Angelo State University

 Accelerated Pathways to Bachelor’s and Master’s Degrees in Security Fields

 Angelo State University developed five articulation agreements with select community colleges to create accelerated pathways to bachelor's degrees and master's degrees and fast track certificates in academic areas such as border security, cyber security, intelligence, and security studies and analysis.
 The Veterans Educational and Transitional Services (VETS) Center helps veterans and service members transition to university campus by providing academic, social and financial aid support.
 For more information about any of the programs developed at Angelo State University, please contact Susan Williams at 325-486-6682 or email@example.com.

 Alamo Community College District

 Accelerated Associate’s Degree in Respiration Technology and Health Information Technology Specialty Tracks

-The Alamo Community College District (ACCD) is developing a new accelerated associate's degree in respiration technology, and certificates in information security and assurance.
-ACCD will continue implementation of health information technology specialty tracks in occupation therapy, radiology and medical laboratory, and accelerated registered nurse career mobility track training.
-For more information about the programs being developed at Alamo Colleges, please contact Thermajean Jones at 210-486-5898 or firstname.lastname@example.org.
+The Alamo Community College District (ACCD) developed a new accelerated associate's degree in respiration technology and certificates in information security and assurance.
+ACCD also continued implementation of health information technology specialty tracks in occupation therapy, radiology and medical laboratory, and accelerated registered nurse career mobility track training.
+For more information about the Veterans Associate Degree Programs at Alamo Colleges, please contact Dr. Lula Pelayo at 210-486-5897 or firstname.lastname@example.org.